 A few recent examples of practical systems we have built include: Blink, Config2Spec, Bayonet, Fibbing, iTAP, Net2Text, NetComplete, NetHide, SDX, SyNET, SDNRacer, SP-PIFO, Stroboscope, and SWIFT.
 We are also currently looking at the impact of routing attacks on systems overlays such as cryptocurrencies and anonymity networks.
 To learn about our work, please check out our research and publications pages.

 Our flagship lecture is Communication Networks offered in the Spring semester.
-We also offer a lecture on Advanced Topics in Communication Networks in the Fall semester (topic: programmable networks).
-We also offer a Seminar in Communication Networks (current 2019 topic: Learning, Reasoning and Control).
+We also offer a lecture on Advanced Topics in Communication Networks in the Fall semester.
+We also offer a Seminar in Communication Networks.
 Check our courses page for more information.

 Coralie Busse-Grawitz, one of our master students and future PhD student, is one of this year's recipients of the ABB Research Award (ABB Forschungspreis) for her Master's Thesis entitled "In-Network Inference with Random Forests".
 She received the award at this year's "ETH Tag" on 16 November.